Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When the dreaded check engine light pops up on your dashboard, it can be easy to ignore it and hope that it goes away on its own.
 However, ignoring this warning sign can lead to more serious issues down the line.
 The check engine light is like your car’s way of waving a red flag and saying, “Hey, something is not right here!”
 By addressing it promptly, you can prevent further damage to your vehicle.

-One of the most common reasons for the check engine light to come on is a faulty oxygen sensor.
+One of the most common reasons for the to come on is a faulty oxygen sensor.
 This sensor is responsible for monitoring the amount of oxygen in the exhaust gases and ensuring that the engine is running efficiently.
 If the oxygen sensor is not working properly, it can lead to a decrease in fuel efficiency and an increase in harmful emissions.
 Ignoring this issue can result in damage to your catalytic converter, which is an expensive repair.

 Maintaining Vehicle Performance